 Originally brought to life by Australia’s most famous bush poet, Banjo Patterson, the High Country has a mystique and majesty about her that is truly intoxicating.
 It’s home to the mountain horsemen: dressed in rabbit felt hats, cloaked in drizabones, traversing rugged, unforgiving country to graze their cattle while contending with extreme weather conditions.

 There is something deeply romantic about Victoria’s High Country and there is no better way to discover this region than from the back of a mountain pony.
-This packhorse ride is centered around the Howqua Valley, a wildlife-abundant national park that is supported by the pristine, clear-running Howqua River.
-With over sixty river crossings on day 2 of the ride, the river is the heart of the valley and riders never get tired of traversing it.
-There are plenty of short canter bursts on offer between river crossings, and the chance to swim your horseback in summer.
+This pack horse ride is centered around the Howqua Valley, a national park home to abundant wildlife and supported by the pristine, clear-running Howqua River.
+With over 60 river crossings on day two of the ride, the river is the heart of the valley, and you’ll never tire of traversing it.
+There are plenty of short canter bursts on offer between river crossings, and the chance to swim your horse bareback in summer.

 The regional cuisine on this ride is of gourmet standard.
 Expect to be completely overwhelmed by the meals that are prepared and served by gastronome Wendy Jubb-Stoney throughout your two-night stay at Stockyard Creek, a pioneer homestead overlooking a lagoon.

 The ride is narrated with the history of the pioneers who originally settled in the region and guests ride past remnants of the 1890s gold rush.
 The colourful history of the Snowy River region adds another dimension to this dynamic ride.

 - Horse Breed:A variety of breeds from Stock Horses to Quarter Horses.